MichaelCurrin/dev-cheatsheets/cheatsheets/python.md

 Example usage

 Using Python in-memory cache.
 Only suitable for development environments.
+Visit localhost:5000/cache-test and you'll see the current time.
+Because of `@cache.cached` line, the result will be cached on refreshes.
+Comment out the line and restart - then you'll see a new value on each page refresh.

 ```python
 import datetime